 The other main function of centrioles, conserved in all species that possess them, is as basal bodies templating the formation of cilia.
 Ciliogenesis involves the docking of basal bodies to the plasma membrane and assembly of an elaborate gating structure, known as the transition zone, immediately distal to the basal body.
 Finally, the microtubule-based axoneme that serves the backbone of the cilium forms by direct extension of centriolar microtubules.
 Unusually, in C. elegans ciliated neurons, the basal body does not persist at the ciliary base, but degenerates during neuronal differentiation.
 Using a combination of light microscopy and electron tomography we showed that centrioles degenerate remarkably early in ciliogenesis, prior to expansion of the ciliary transition zone and axoneme elongation (Serwas et al., J Cell Biol 2017).
 Unlike in the case of centrosome assembly, centrioles are therefore required only for cilium initiation, but not directly involved in later steps of maturation and maintenance.

 Centrioles are well known for the elaborate nine-fold symmetric architecture of their microtubule-based wall, which is essentially invariant from cell to cell and stably maintained over many generations and potentially the lifetime of the animal with no exchange of subunits with the surrounding cytoplasm.
 While considerable progress has been made in deciphering the molecular mechanisms underlying centriole assembly, how centrioles maintain their remarkable structural stability is not well understood.
-We recently identified the highly conserved centriolar protein Cep97 as a critical player in centriole stability and cilium assembly in Drosophila melanogaster (Dobbelaere et al, Biorxiv 2019).
+We recently identified the highly conserved centriolar protein Cep97 as a critical player in centriole stability and cilium assembly in Drosophila melanogaster (Dobbelaere et al, Curr Biol 2020).
 Cep97 stably binds mature centrioles and inhibits their dynamics.
 Loss of Cep97 results in an uncapping of centrioles and consequently shrinkage or elongation depending on cytoplasmic conditions.

 Differential Requirements for Centrioles in Mitotic Centrosome Growth and Maintenance.